Lasso trigonometric polynomial approximation for periodic function recovery in equidistant points: Preliminaries

 with real (or complex) coefficients $u_0,\ldots,u_d$ and $\nu_1,\ldots,\nu_d.$ A trigonometric polynomial $q \in \mathbb{T}_d$ is said to be of degree $d$ if $|u_d|+|\nu_d|>0.$ \end{definition} It is well known that the cosine functions $c_k(x):=\cos kx, \; k=0,1,\ldots,d,$ and sine functions $s_k(x):=\sin kx, \; k=1,\ldots,d,$ are linearly independent in the continuous periodic function space $\mathcal{C}_{2\pi}([-\pi,\pi]).$ Therefore, the dimension of $\mathbb{T}_d$ defined in Definition \ref{def1} is $2d+1.$

 The trapezoidal rule, which is known as the Newton--Cotes quadrature formula of order $1,$ occurs in almost all textbooks of numerical analysis as the most simple and basic quadrature rule in numerical integration.
-Although it is inefficient compared with other high order Newton--Cotes quadrature formula and Gauss quadrature formula for integration is applied to a non periodic integrand \cite{kress1998numerical}, it is often exponentially accurate for periodic continuous function \cite{ExtPeriodic2015}.
-In this paper, trapezoidal rule will play an important role.
-On the one hand, our research object is periodic function which may encounter above remarkable phenomenon; on the other hand, the construction of trigonometric interpolation on an equidistant grid could be realized by trapezoidal rule.
+Although it is inefficient compared with other high order Newton--Cotes quadrature formula and Gauss quadrature formula when integration is applied to a non periodic integrand \cite{kress1998numerical}, it is often exponentially accurate for periodic continuous function \cite{ExtPeriodic2015}.
+In this paper, trapezoidal rule will play an important role, since the construction of trigonometric interpolation on an equidistant grid could be realized by trapezoidal rule.

-For any integer $N,$ let $g \in \mathcal{C}_{2\pi}([-\pi,\pi]),$ and $x_j=-\pi+2\pi j/N, \;j=0,1, \ldots, N,$ be an equidistant subdivision with step $2\pi/N,$ the $N$-point trapezoidal rule takes the form
+For any integer $N,$ let $g \in \mathcal{C}_{2\pi}([-\pi,\pi]),$ and $x_j=-\pi+2\pi j/N, \;j=0,1, \ldots, N-1$ be an equidistant subdivision with step $2\pi/N.$ The $N$-point trapezoidal rule takes the form

-since $g(x_0)=g(x_N)$ (periodicity), no special factors of 1/2 are needed at the endpoints.
-For concrete example of quadrature points of trapezoidal rule, we see Figure 1.
+Since $g(x_0)=g(x_N)$ (periodicity), no special factors of 1/2 are needed at the endpoints.
+For concrete example of quadrature points of trapezoidal rule, see Figure 1.

 \begin{lemma}(Corollary 3.3 in \cite{ExpTrapezoidal}) If $p$ is a trigonometric polynomial of degree $n,$ the $N$-point trapezoidal rule \eqref{trapezoidalrule} is exact for all $n<N,$ i.e.,

 \end{lemma}